goldlabel-apps/graphql/README.md

 }
 ```

-Learn more about GraphQL — the query language, type system, how the GraphQL service works, as well as best practices for using GraphQL in the articles written in this section; they help to solve common problems.
+Learn more about GraphQL — the query language, type system, how the GraphQL service works, as well as best practices for using GraphQL here; they help to solve common problems.

+#### Tags/Keywords

+GraphQL, API, query language, type system, best practices